mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/FCLO.md

 This section is a list of hashed bone names that section 2 uses to define collision.
 For example, a cloth sim file for a coat might list and use "SKL_000_WAIST" here as collision, and not clipping, should occur between that bone and the simulated cloth.
-[Category:File Formats](/Category:File_Formats "wikilink")